cc32d9/nfc-seal/README.md

 The protocol is applicable to NXP NTAG213/215/216 chips.

+64-bit identifiers are stored as big-endian unsigned integers.

 The issuer has a secp256k1 or secp256r1 private key for issuing the seals.